azizkhanp/interview-questions/README.md

 usermod -s /sbin/nologin root

 13. How to change id of user? /etc/login.def
+14. How to set env. variables in linux? user level: .bashrc global level: cat /etc/bashrc or cat /etc/profile

-14. root user not able to delete a file lsattr <FN>
+15. root user not able to delete a file lsattr <FN>
 chattr -i <f_n>
 chattr +i <file_name>

-15. how to check the top 10 space-consuming files/dir in a particular dir
+16. how to check the top 10 space-consuming files/dir in a particular dir
 # du -sh * | sort -rn | head

 16. How to check when the was package installed on the server
 - rpm -q -last <package_name>
 - rpm -qf <file_name> # to get package name of filename
+- rpm -qa | grep <package_name>  --> to check if package is installed or not

 17. List some of the commonly used shell commands. ls,cp,mv,mkdir,touch,vim,grep,find,locate,top,sar,df